-What Is an Example of Superposition?
+What Is Superposition?

-Superposition may be the most well known quantum physics and quantum mechanics principle.
-Most people have encountered this principle as Schrödinger’s Cat, a thought experiment that explains the concept and paradox of quantum superposition.
+Superposition is a quantum principle that refers to a physical system that exists in multiple states simultaneously based on a specific set of solutions.
+Most people have encountered this principle through Schrödinger’s Cat, a thought experiment that explains the concept and paradox of quantum superposition.

 How Does Superposition Work?